jvrmalv/taskmanagerback/README.md

 # taskmanagerback
 Task/todo management Node REST API
 ## Configuration
-The `typeorm.json` file should configured as following:
+The `typeorm.json` file should be configured as following:
 ```json
 {
     "type": "postgres",